-Urinary incontinence is a loss of control of the bladder.
-In some cases, it may result in a total loss of the bladder’s contents or it may just cause minor leakage.
+Urinary incontinence happens when you lose control of your bladder.
+In some cases, you may empty your bladder’s contents completely.
+In other cases, you may experience only minor leakage.
 The condition may be temporary or chronic, depending on its cause.

-According to the American Academy of Family Physicians, millions of Americans suffer from urinary incontinence.
-While the condition is more common among women and those over 50 years of age, anyone be affected by temporary or chronic incontinence.
-(AAFP)
+According to the American Academy of Family Physicians, millions of adults in the United States experience urinary incontinence.
+It’s more common among women and people over 50 years of age.
+But anyone can be affected by this condition.

 One in ten people over age 65 has a problem with bladder control.
 Among the more common problems are not being able to hold your urine until you get to the bathroom and urinating unexpectedly when sneezing, coughing, or laughing.
 In most cases, bladder control problems can be successfully treated.